dontrabrown/dashboard-widgets/README.md

 * Fully namespaced code
 * Simple interface to manage your widgets (per user or per predefined contexts)

-As base we use Symfony2 components like:
+As base we use components like:

+* Symfony/Routing
+* Symfony/Config
-* Routing
+* Symfony/Http-Kernel
-* Config
+* Symfony/Http-Foundation
-* Http-kernel
+* Symfony/Finder
-* Http-foundation
+* Symfony/Event-Dispatcher
-* Event-dispatcher
+* Symfony/Yaml
-* Yaml
+* Twig/Twig

+Where widgets lives?

+Like any other amazing php stuff, widgets lives in their repositories on Github.
+And like rest of best ever libraries they have composer.json file and are listed on Packagist.

+How to install widgets

 TODO: